leo/material-ui/README.md

 apm install material-ui
 ```

-By the way, the UI theme should be used together with the syntax theme [material-syntax][1] and the [file-icons][2].
+By the way, the UI theme should be used together with the syntax theme [One Dark][1] (which is already installed by default) and [File Icons][2].
 I'm still working on a special syntax theme just for the use with this UI.

 I'm also suggesting you to enable `Use Preview Tabs` within the "Tabs" core package.
 This will improve your experience with the theme a lot.